 If you only read the headlines, you'd have braced for a bad year.
 The Iran conflict spiked oil in February; inflation pushed to 4.2%; Kevin Warsh's first Fed meeting flipped the dot plot toward hikes.
 Yet large-cap stocks enter July up double digits — led by technology and semiconductors, with a mid-June Iran de-escalation removing the worst-case oil scenario.

 The lesson for clients is the most reusable one we have: the year that felt the scariest was, so far, a rewarding one for the patient.
-Bonds did their quieter job — income up, prices pressured by higher rates — exactly the shock-absorber role they're meant to play.
+Bonds did their quieter job — income up, prices pressured by higher rates.

 Talking Points · The Mid-Year Review